Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Characterizing The Gaussian Barrier of Automatic PAC Privatization

 \subsection{Mechanism Comparison in PAC Privacy}

-Definition 9 of \cite{xiao2023pac} defines the optimal perturbation that tightly implements the privacy budget while maintaining optimal utility, where the utility is captured by some loss function $\mathcal{K}$.
-That is, an optimal perturbation, $Q^{*}$ is a solution of the following optimization problem:
+Definition 9 of \cite{xiao2023pac} defines the optimal perturbation for PAC Privacy that tightly implements the privacy budget while maintaining optimal utility, where utility is captured by a loss function $\mathcal{K}$.
+An optimal perturbation $Q^{*}$ is a solution of the following optimization problem: